oracle-livelabs/weblogic/webcenter-content/wcc-headless-access/03-initialize-environment/03-initialize-environment.md

 - You have completed:
   - Lab: Prepare Setup ( *Paid Tenants* only)
   - Lab: Setup WCC Marketplace Environment
+- Instance should be setup with valid certificate
+- If using ATP DB, we must configure the instance with port 443

 ## Task 1: Validate That WebCenter Content CS URL